-The international sociology honor society AKD is dedicated to the ideal of Anthropon Katamanthanein Diakonesein or “to investigate humanity for the purpose of service.”
-The Society promotes scholarly excellence in the study of sociology, the research of social problems, and such other social and intellectual activities as will lead to improvement of the human condition.
-To be eligible for membership, a student must have at least junior year standing, an overall GPA and a sociology GPA of at least 3.0, be in the top 35 percent of their class in general scholarship, and have completed at least four courses in sociology.
+Alpha Kappa Delta, the international sociology honor society, promotes scholarly excellence in the study of sociology, the research of social problems, and such other social and intellectual activities as will lead to improvement of the human condition.
+To be eligible for membership, students must have at least junior-year standing, an overall GPA and a sociology GPA of at least 3.0, be in the top 35 percent of their class, and have completed a minimum of four courses in sociology.
 Membership is not limited to sociology majors.

 Bryant is one of only 60 institutions nationally to be recognized with a Chi Alpha Sigma chapter.
 Chi Alpha Sigma is the nation’s only student-athlete honor society.
 To be selected for induction, student-athletes must be juniors or seniors, hold at least a 3.4 overall GPA, earn a letter in their sports, and clearly exhibit strong personal character through a commitment to community service.

 Delta Alpha Pi - International Honor Society for students with disabilities

 Delta Alpha Pi International Honor Society recognizes students with disabilities for their academic accomplishments.
 Bryant is home to Delta Alpha Pi's Zeta Kappa Chapter.
 Undergraduate students with disabilities who have completed a minimum of 24 credits and earned a cumulative GPA of 3.1 or higher are eligible for membership; graduate students are eligible if they have completed 18 credits with a minimum 3.3 cumulative GPA.
 Eligible students must also demonstrate an interest in disability issues and work with faculty and/or staff in either Access Services, Health Services, or Counseling Services.

 Kappa Mu Epsilon - Mathematics Specialized Honor Society